This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Chiropractic Care

-Chiropractic care is considered a complementary form of treatment for cerebral palsy that focuses on musculoskeletal and nervous systems abnormalities.
+Chiropractic care is considered a complementary form of treatment for cerebral palsy that focuses on musculoskeletal and nervous system abnormalities.
 Many parents turn to chiropractic care after failing to find success with more traditional therapies.

 Several studies indicate that many children with cerebral palsy experienced positive, dramatic results from chiropractic care.